Cyclopentadienyliron dicarbonyl dimer: Synthesis

 In this preparation, dicyclopentadiene cracks to give cyclopentadiene, which reacts with Fe(CO)5 with loss of CO.
 Thereafter, the pathways for the photochemical and thermal routes differ subtly but both entail formation of a hydride intermediate.
 The method is used in the teaching laboratory.

 Reactions

-Although of no major commercial value, Fp2 is a workhorse in organometallic chemistry because it is inexpensive and FpX derivatives are rugged (X = halide, organyl).
+Although of no major commercial value, Fp2 was a workhorse in organometallic chemistry because it is inexpensive and FpX derivatives are rugged (X = halide, organyl).

 "Fp−" (FpNa and FpK)

-Reductive cleavage of [CpFe(CO)2]2 (formally an iron(I) complex) produces alkali metal derivatives formally derived from the cyclopentadienyliron dicarbonyl anion, [CpFe(CO)2]− or called Fp− (formally iron(0)), which are assumed to exist as a tight ion pair.
-A typical reductant is sodium metal or sodium amalgam; NaK alloy, potassium graphite (KC8), and alkali metal trialkylborohydrides have been used.
-[CpFe(CO)2]Na is a widely studied reagent since it is readily alkylated, acylated, or metalated by treatment with an appropriate electrophile.
+Reductive cleavage of [CpFe(CO)2]2 produces alkali metal derivatives.
+A typical reductant is sodium metal or sodium amalgam; NaK alloy, potassium graphite (KC8), and alkali metal trialkylborohydrides.
+[CpFe(CO)2]Na is readily alkylated, acylated, or metalated by treatment with an appropriate electrophile.
 It is an excellent SN2 nucleophile, being one to two orders of magnitude more nucleophilic than thiophenolate, PhS– when reacted with primary and secondary alkyl bromides.